 Every home has a dead space that isn’t fully utilized.
 Find these areas, and remodel them to achieve the most function out of your square footage.
 Turn the space underneath the stairs into a closet, built-in bookcase, or even a small nook for your pet or kids to hang out and relax.

 Finish your basement or attic, if you have one, to drastically increase your useable square footage, and turn large landings or open spaces in a hallway between rooms into a sitting area, play space, or office.
 Add shelving to rooms to fully utilize vertical space while keeping the floor area clear.
 It’s feasible to opt for built-ins, including Murphy beds, to make the best of your existing square footage truly.
+It’s also wise to invest in a Brighton storage unit to extend your space.

 When a home needs square footage, an addition is the best choice, and there are pros and cons to expanding outwards or upwards.
 The cheapest option is to grow outward, especially with an already two-story home; however, you’ll lose yard space.